rushkock/project/DESIGN.md

 Note: Bootstrap will be used for the design of the website.

 ## Dataset
-My data is available as a who-suicide-statistics.csv in the folder code.
+My data is available as a who-suicide-statistics.csv in the folder project/data.
 ![design](doc/technicaldesign.jpg)